 If you like gruesome and unusual museums, then this is the place for you!
 This museum features collections from a man called John Hunter who collected 3500 anatomical and pathological preparations, painting, fossils and drawings.
 It’s completely free to enter and you are bound to find some incredibly unusual items displayed.

-London is full of the wacky and wonderful things to do.
+London is full of the wacky and you can do many more wonderful things in europe.
 You just have to look hard enough!